aditya-caltechie/ai-mcp-autonomous-traders/docs/7_GUARDRAILS.md

 ---

+## What are guardrails?

+**Guardrails** are rules and checks that restrict what the system is allowed to do.
+They sit between the agent (or any caller) and the actual execution of actions—such as placing a trade or changing strategy.
+Guardrails can:

+- **Validate inputs** before they are used (e.g. symbol format, quantity range, non-empty rationale).
+- **Enforce limits** (e.g. max order size, max position size, daily trade count).
+- **Block disallowed actions** (e.g. tickers not on an allowlist, or trading when a kill switch is on).
+- **Apply risk controls** (e.g. pause trading after a drawdown, or when market is closed).

+They are implemented in code (and sometimes in prompts as soft guidance) so that even if the LLM suggests a bad or extreme action, the system refuses to execute it.

+---

+## Why guardrails are important and needed

+- **LLMs are non-deterministic and can err.** A model might output `quantity: 10000` instead of `10`, or choose an invalid symbol.
+Without guardrails, a single bad tool call can move large size or corrupt state.
+- **Autonomous agents act without human approval.** This project runs traders on a schedule; there is no human in the loop on each order.
+Guardrails are the main way to cap damage from bugs, prompt drift, or model mistakes.
+- **Trading has real risk.** Even with simulated accounts, the logic is the same as for real money.
+Order size limits, position limits, and kill switches prevent runaway behavior (e.g. thousands of orders in one run).
+- **Compliance and audit.** Allowlists, blocklists, and “trading paused” flags support policy (e.g. “only these symbols”) and incident response (e.g. disable trading immediately).
+- **Production readiness.** A system that can say “no” to invalid or dangerous requests is safer to deploy and operate than one that blindly executes whatever the agent asks.

+In short: guardrails turn an autonomous trading system from “do whatever the agent says” into “do only what is allowed and within limits,” which is essential for safety and control.

+---

 ## Current behavior (no guardrails)

 - **Accounts** (`accounts.py`): `buy_shares` rejects if cost > balance or symbol price is 0; `sell_shares` rejects if quantity > holdings.
 No position limits, ticker allowlist, or order size caps.